woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 Product::Updating#save
 ```

+<small><i>I used `#save` here because that's what ActiveRecord callbacks use, more on that in a bit</i></small>

 > Make Ruby natural, not simple, in a way that mirrors life.
 >
 > — Yukihiro Matsumoto

-Well, I have been finding this style to be a much more natural way to model action than the usual service object nomenclature.
-It reads well (the class name plus message signature makes a valid sentence), calls out the transient nature of the operation, and naturally inspires a consistent interface (I used `#save` here because that's what ActiveRecord callbacks use, more on that in a bit).
+Well, I have been finding the gerund style to be a much more natural way to model action than the usual service object nomenclature.
+It reads well (the class name plus method signature makes a valid sentence), calls out the transient nature of the operation, and naturally inspires a consistent interface.

 You don't have to take my word for it yet.
 Reserve judgment until the end, where we have real world code examples.

-##### A quick note on service objects
+##### Question from the audience: what's wrong with service objects?

 Service objects are top-notch strategy, to be sure.
 Extracting behavior from a core model to a service object decreases bloat on the core model, which is important for keeping velocity up.

 They do come with trade-offs though:

 * **[Feature envy](https://blog.codinghorror.com/code-smells/)**: The service object by definition will exhibit strong feature envy, especially if it's just for a single model.
-* **Naming**: The _-er_ suffix is passable, but not great.
-So many nouns...
+* **Naming**: The _-er_ suffix is passable, but I've always wanted something different.
+Over time, there's just... so... many... nouns...
-* **Complexity**: generally increases due to adding another layer of objects.
+* **Complexity**: Generally increases due to adding another layer of objects that all need names, interfaces, implementation choices, etc.

-To jump to a real-world example of service object bloat, see the [Trailblazer vs gerund](#trailblazer-vs-gerunds) section.
+<small><i>To jump to a real-world example of service object bloat, see the [Trailblazer vs gerund](#trailblazer-vs-gerunds) section.</i></small>

 Next up, some cathartic decorator bashing.